bvillasen/blog/astro/_posts/2019-04-06-dual_energy_advection_test.md

 Now I set a temperature floor at $$300K$$ after the hydro step and before the cooling.
-The absence of flase adiabats on lower temperatures indicates that the cooling step is unlikely to cause those false adiabats.
+The absence of false adiabats on lower temperatures indicates that the cooling step is unlikely to cause those false adiabats.

 <div style="text-align: center">
 <video src="{{ site.url }}assets/videos/phase_diagram_tempFloor.mp4" width="500" height="500" controls preload> </video>